 Dental HouseCalls brings care to people who cannot easily travel to dentist’s offices, including residents of nursing homes, homebound individuals and people with developmental disabilities attending day programs or living in residential centers.
 Dental HouseCalls operates in Colorado.
 A fully equipped, portable dental office is transported in a van and set up at bedside or in a facility, enabling dentists to provide treatment.
 Most of the people have very little income and, without this service, would go without care.
 The program is staffed by a full-time Coordinator who drives the van, sets up the equipment, helps the dentists at chairside and schedules patients.
 Dentists from the community staff the van and provide a full range of dental therapies.
 Due to patients’ financial limitations, the dentists often donate or substantially discount their services.

 Bridge/Campaign of Concern is a dental outreach program to help developmentally disabled individuals by bringing hygienists into schools, vocational centers, and group homes.
 Hygienists provide preventative educational services to people with poor oral hygiene.
 Information from screenings is used to prioritize referrals for treatment and guide staff in providing oral health instruction.
-Bridge/Campaign of Concern operates in and Colorado.
+Bridge/Campaign of Concern operates throughout the entire state of Colorado and is free to those interested.

 Donated Orthodontic Services (DOS) is a program of the AAO, operated by Dental Lifeline Network.
 DOS enables low-income children to receive orthodontic treatment.
 Established in 2009 and initially available in a limited number of states, DOS now operates nationwide, but at this time is unable to accept new applications in Kansas and Indiana.

 For more information, please contact: